OpenDDS/OpenDDS/docs/dependencies.md

 ### Wireshark

-A Wireshark dissector plugin for OpenDDS's classic InfoRepo based protocol is included with OpenDDS.
+A Wireshark dissector plugin for OpenDDS's non-RTPS transports is included with OpenDDS.
 The dissector supports displaying and filtering by sample contents and works with Wireshark 1.x and 2.x.

 See [../tools/dissector/README.md](../tools/dissector/README.md) for details.